-So, you’ve got your cloth diapers all used and dirty.
+So your cloth diapers are all used and dirty.
 Now, how do you wash them?
 Your diapers may have came with instructions for washing.
 Please follow them!
 I cannot stress this enough.
 I ruined my first set of diapers by not washing them correctly.
 You can also follow my cloth diaper wash routine below.

 *This post contains affiliate links.
 That just means if you click through one of my links and purchase something, I make a small commission at no extra cost to you.
 See my disclosure policy.

 My Cloth Diaper Wash Routine

 First, you need to dump the solids into the toilet.
 If it’s not dumpable and stuck, you can use a cloth diaper sprayer.
 If you don’t have one, you can use an old spatula to scrape it off or just swish it around in there until the bulk of it comes off.
 I bought this showerhead with a strong jet setting as an alternative to a diaper sprayer.
 It was cheaper and I like it better because I can spray with hot water, which helps tremendously if I forget to spray the diaper right away and it’s pretty stuck on there.
 Check out this post for more reasons to use a showerhead instead.
 If you are using a diaper sprayer, you might want to invest in a Spray Pal.
 It has a clip to hold the diaper while you spray and shields the tiny droplets of poo water from going everywhere.

 When the solids are off the best you can do, store them in a dry pail.
 It’s nice to have a couple of pail liners so you can just dump the whole thing in the wash and toss it in there with the diapers.
 You can also use pillowcases as pail liners!

 I normally wash whenever our diaper pail is full, about every 2-3 days.
 On wash day, empty the pail into your washer and do a pre-rinse cycle with warm water.
 No additives.